 Larson shows 4 pages of the papers (Book of Abraham manuscript 1) to suggest that Joseph Smith translated the Book of Abraham from the characters on the left, but Gee [Gee, 1992a, p.
 113] points out that these pages are mostly in the handwriting of Warren Parrish (with a half page at the beginning by W. W. Phelps).
 More importantly, the Egyptian characters in the margins were obviously added AFTER the English text had been written down.
 Parrish's English text flows smoothly and continuously, as if written in one steady stream copied from an original document, while the characters at the side get cramped together as if someone were trying to fit them into space that had already been constrained by the English text.
 Parrish's English text shows no sign of being produced as a translation from material to the left.
 If the Egyptian had been written first, the English text would have been unevenly spaced to adjust to the spacing of the characters (and probably would have had numerous additions, corrections, etc.).
 It appears that some of Joseph's associates were examining relationships between Egyptian characters in the Book of Breathings and the Book of Abraham text - after the translation of that first part of the book had been completed.

 Readers can see for themselves the evidence that the characters in the margins of the Book of Abraham manuscripts were added after the English text was already there.
 Six detailed photos are provided by John Gee in A Guide to the Joseph Smith Papyri [Gee, 2000, p.
-22].
+22; note: the photos are in the printed version only, not the online text].
 These high-quality photographs "show that the characters (1) were written in different ink than the English text ..., (2) do not line up with the English text ..., and (3) run over the margins ... and sometimes the English text....
 This indicates that the Egyptian characters were added after the English text was written, perhaps to decorate the beginnings of paragraphs, although the reason for their inclusion was never explicitly stated" [Gee, 2000, p.
 22].

 As for a relationship between phrases in the Alphabet and Grammar to the published Book of Abraham, there is precious little, as Nibley notes [Nibley, 1971]: